andrinr/andrinr/README.md

 ### Hi there 👋

-I'm a student at University of Zürich in computer and computational science and my skillset includes:
+I'm a student at University of Zürich in computer and computational science.

-🎨 Creative coding with Java, Javascript and C++
+🎨 Creative coding with Java, Javascript, C++ and TouchDesigner
 🤖 Data Science and Scientific Data Visualisation in Python
 👨‍💻 Software Development in Java and C++
-✨ Self optimizing systems, generative geometry and textures
+🎲 Self optimizing systems, generative geometry and textures

 📫 andrinrehmann@gmail.com